 As thoughtful pastors are wont to do, I chose to put the wants and needs of congregants before my own.
 No matter how tired I was or what I had planned, if Sister Billy Jo or Brother Billy Bob called, I accepted their calls and politely listened to whatever it was they had to say.
 Some of these conversations would go on for an hour or more, and on more than one occasion my wife had to nudge me because I was starting to fall asleep.

 You might be wondering, Bruce, why didn’t you just tell them you had to go?
 Good question.
 The short answer is that I never could bring myself to inconvenience people or make them feel as if they were a bother.
 I had colleagues in the ministry who refused to accept calls at home from church members.
-I had other pastor friends who had no problem with cutting off long-winded callers, even going so far as lie if need be to get them off the phone.
+I had other pastor friends who had no problem with cutting off long-winded callers, even going so far as to lie if needed to get off the phone.
 Unfortunately, I never could do so.
-Thus, decades of listening to droning phone calls have developed into a hatred for telephone conversation (and I suspect my desire to be left alone stems from the constant stream of church members stopping by my home and office unannounced so they could share with me their latest greatest burden, complaint, or prayer request).
+Thus, decades of listening to droning phone calls have developed into a hatred for telephone conversation And I suspect my desire to be left alone stems from the constant stream of church members stopping by my home and office unannounced so they could share with me their latest greatest burden, complaint, or prayer request.